Confederal militias

-As the war progressed, the militias were progressively dissolved and assimilated into the Spanish Republican Army, in spite of many militiamen refusing the militarization.

 The CNT Defense Committees

 The origin of the CNT militias in the Spanish Civil War is in the Defense Committees, clandestine military organizations of the CNT that were financed by and subordinate to the unions.
 The essential functions of the defense committees were twofold: arms and administration.
 These committees were a reorganization and expansion of different affinity groups, such as Los Solidarios, who fought against the bosses' pistolerismo between 1917 and 1923.

 In 1934, other factions began to organize their own clandestine militias.
 The Communist Party formed the Antifascist Worker and Peasant Militias.
 The Carlists formed the Frente Nacional de Boinas Rojas, in an attempt to create a hierarchical national Requeté structure, detached from local Carlist juntas.
 The newly founded Falange Española de las JONS also formed their own militia, the Primera Línea.

 In October 1934, the CNT Defense Committees abandoned the old affinity group tactic in favor of serious and methodical revolutionary preparation:

 The basic defense group had to be small in order to facilitate its secrecy.
 It had to be made up of six militants, with very specific functions: